 Director, Registered Psychologist

-Dr. McConnell is a staff psychologist in the Neuropsychiatry Clinic at BC Children’s Hospital and a Clinical Instructor in the Department of Psychiatry at the University of British Columbia.
-In these roles, she is involved in assessment, treatment, research, and teaching centred around children and youth with neurodevelopmental conditions and mental health concerns.
+Dr. McConnell is a staff psychologist and head of the Neuropsychiatry Clinic at BC Children’s Hospital and a Clinical Instructor in the Department of Psychiatry at the University of British Columbia.
+In these roles, she is involved in assessment, treatment, consultation, and teaching centred around children and youth with neurodevelopmental conditions and mental health concerns.
 She also helped to develop the first group therapy manual for treatment of childhood tics/Tourette Syndrome.
-She is a member of several professional organizations, including the Association for Behavioural and Cognitive Therapies, the Society of Child and Adolescent Psychology, the Society of Pediatric Psychology, and the BC Psychological Association.
-She is registered with the College of Psychologists of British Columbia (Registrant #01762), and is certified in cognitive-behavioural therapy through the Canadian Association of Cognitive and Behavioural Therapies.
+She is a member of several professional organizations, including the BC Psychological Association and the Canadian Association of Cognitive and Behavioural Therapies (CACBT).
+She is registered with the College of Psychologists of British Columbia (Registrant #01762), and is certified in cognitive-behavioural therapy through CACBT.